 There’s a reason for everything we do, but what drives those actions?
-If you have a deeply committed interest in discovering what can propel children and families forward in their social and educational development, a Ph.D. in Clinical Psychology from the University of Virginia’s Curry School of Education is right for you.
+If you have a deeply committed interest in discovering what can propel children and families forward in their social and educational development, a Ph.D. in Clinical Psychology from the University of Virginia’s Curry School of Education and Human Development is right for you.

 CURRY'S CLINICAL PSYCHOLOGY PROGRAM BY THE NUMBERS

 Best Doctoral Program in School Psychology, Best Counseling Degrees

 of Program Graduates Became Licensed Psychologists in the Past 10 Years, Curry School Data

 Best Education Graduate School in the Country, U.S. News & World Report

 - Center for Advanced Study of Teaching and Learning (CASTL)